NewcastleRSE/water_hyacinth/README.md

 ## Getting Started

 ### Prerequisites
-This app runs on AWS and can be accessed via SSH into the AWS box as follows:
+This app runs on a Ubuntu instance of AWS and can be accessed via SSH into the AWS box as follows:

-### Installation

-How to build or install the applcation.

-### Running Locally

-How to run the application on your local system.
+It requires download of the key UBUNTU.pem which can be found in the AWS console Once downloaded, run the following command from the same directory:

+>  ssh -i "ubuntu.pem" ubuntu@ec2-16-16-213-96.eu-north-1.compute.amazonaws.com

-### Running Tests
+### Folders

-How to run tests on your local system.
+Once logged into the AWS box, you will be in the home directory (/home/ubuntu) To access the app install folders navigate to the following directory:

+> cd /var/www/html/poly

 ## Deployment